Massachusetts Clinical Psychologist Salary

 How Much Do Clinical Psychologists Make in Massachusetts?

-The median annual wage for clinical psychologists across the U.S. is about $77,000, which is slightly lower than the median wage for such individuals in Massachusetts.
+The median annual wage for clinical psychologists across the U.S. is $96,100, which is on par with the median for these professionals in Massachusetts.

 SEE ALSO: Highest Paying Clinical Psychology Careers & Jobs